DavidButterfield/SCST-Usermode-Adaptation/README.md

  + master     - the original work described by the paper, using local files or block devices
  + usermode   - updated work still using local files or block devices as backing store
  + scstu_tcmu - further updated with ability to drive tcmu-runner handler plugins (only RBD tested)
+ + ceph_rbd   - obsolete; use scstu_tcmu and select to build RBD in the usermode/Makefile

 The adaptation uses about 80,000 lines of the SCST source code, a subset supporting the iSCSI transport type (via socket calls), and SCSI Block Commands